Activation Quantization of Vision Encoders Needs Prefixing Registers: Introduction

-\textbf{Contribution.} In this work, we introduce \textbf{\textit{RegCache}} (Register Caching), a novel prefix-based outlier mitigation algorithm for quantizing pretrained vision encoders.
-The method is inspired by the following empirically observed phenomenon on the emergence of registers in vision encoders:
+\paragraph{\textbf{Contribution.}} In this work, we introduce \textbf{\textit{RegCache}} (Register Caching), a novel prefix-based outlier mitigation algorithm for quantizing pretrained vision encoders.
+RegCache is inspired by the following empirical observation:

-Based on this observation, RegCache mitigates outliers by discovering and prefixing these middle-layer registers to the target vision encoder, in the form of a pre-computed key-value cache.
-Importantly, unlike in LLM prefixing \citep{son2024prefixing}, the tokens are prefixed only for middle-to-final layers, and do not affect the early layers.
-Furthermore, RegCache additionally deletes out the tokens that have gradually became attention sink tokens, which are likely to suffer from outliers in subsequent blocks.
-By such adding-and-deleting of tokens, RegCache replaces internally emerging sink tokens with external pre-computed caches, so that sink tokens do not affect the activation quantization range of the model.
-The whole procedure does not require any further training of the vision encoder, rendering RegCache a versatile and easy-to-use method.
+Based on these observations, which distinguish large pretrained vision encoders from relatively small ViTs, RegCache mitigates outliers by discovering and prefixing middle-layer registers in the form of a precomputed key-value (KV) cache.
+Notably, unlike in LLM prefixing \cite{son2024prefixing}, these tokens are inserted only in the middle-to-final layers and do not affect the early layers.
+RegCache also removes the remaining sink tokens that exhibit unusually large outliers.
+Through this process of adding and deleting tokens, RegCache replaces internally emerging sink tokens with external precomputed caches, preventing them from inflating the activation quantization range.
+Importantly, this procedure requires no additional training, rendering RegCache a versatile go-to method.
+In practice, RegCache can be integrated as a lightweight on-top module into existing PTQ pipelines.

-Throughout our experiments, we apply the proposed RegCache to a wide range of text-supervised and self-supervised vision encoders, combining it with several recent PTQ techniques for vision transformers.
-We observe that RegCache improves the prediction accuracy of the quantized vision encoder quite consistently over all setups considered.
+Throughout experiments, we apply RegCache to diverse text- and self-supervised vision encoders and combine it with recent PTQ methods for ViTs, which can be further improved by mitigating large activation outliers.
+We observe that such combinations consistently improve the prediction accuracy of quantized vision encoders across all considered setups.
+Notably, these gains are most pronounced under extremely low-bit quantization (e.g., 4-bit).